-If it is determined that the financial statements of one or more prior periods were materially misstated, those financial statements are restated as soon as is practicable.
-This process, referred to as a 'Big R restatement' is similar to the retrospective application of a change in accounting principle (see section 3.3.30).
-In addition, steps are required to prevent reliance on the previously issued financial statements (see Question 4.4.30).
+If it is determined that the financial statements of one or more prior periods were materially misstated, those financial statements cannot be relied upon and users must be notified.
+The prior-period financial statements are then restated and reissued as soon as is practicable.
+This process, referred to as a 'Big R restatement' or 'reissuance restatement' is similar to the retrospective application of a change in accounting principle (see section 3.3.30).

-What are the steps to restating prior-period financial statements?
+What are the steps to restating prior-period financial statements in a Big R restatement?

-Interpretive response: The following are the steps required to present the correction of a prior-period error in the financial statements.
+Interpretive response: The following are the steps required to correct the prior-period financial statements.
 [250-10-45-23]

-Step 1:

-Adjust opening balances of earliest period presented

-Adjust the financial statements of prior period(s) for the cumulative effect of the error on period(s) prior to the periods presented in the financial statements.
-This includes:

-- adjusting the opening balance of the assets and liabilities for the earliest period presented in the financial statements; and - recording a corresponding adjustment to the opening balance of retained earnings (or other appropriate components of equity or net assets) for that period.
-Step 2: Adjust incorrect priorperiod amounts and disclosures Adjust the financial statements of prior period(s) so that they reflect the correct amounts and disclosures for that period.
-Step 3: Disclose in financial statements and notes Disclose the restatement on the face of the financial statements (see Question 4.4.40) and in the notes (see Questions 4.4.60 and 4.4.70).
+Step 1: Adjust opening balances of earliest period presented Adjust the opening balances of the earliest period presented in the financial statements for the cumulative effect of the error on period(s) prior to the periods presented in the financial statements.
+This includes: adjusting the opening balance of the assets and liabilities for the earliest period presented in the financial statements; and recording a corresponding adjustment to the opening balance of retained earnings (or other appropriate components of equity or net assets) for that period.
+Step 2: Adjust incorrect prior- period amounts and disclosures Adjust the financial statements of prior period(s) so that they reflect the correct amounts and disclosures for that period.
+Step 3: Disclose in financial statements and notes Label each affected column on the face of the financial statements as restated (see Question 4.4.40), disclose in the notes and label each affected note as restated (see Questions 4.4.60 and 4.4.70).

 For example, an SEC registrant with a calendar year-end discovers in Year 4 an error in the application of an accounting principle that has affected its financial statements for a number of years.
 The registrant determines that the error is material to prior periods (see section 4.3).
-Therefore, the registrant restates its financial statements by adjusting opening balances as of January 1, Year 2 and applying the correct accounting from that point onward.
+Therefore, the registrant notifies the users not to rely on its prior-period financial statements (see Question 4.4.30) and restates and reissues these financial statements as soon as practicable.
+In its Year 4 financial statements, the registrant adjusts opening balances as of January 1, Year 2 and applies the correct accounting from that point onward.

-What additional steps are required when priorperiod financial statements are restated?
+What additional steps are required in a Big R restatement?

-Interpretive response: If a restatement of prior-period financial statements is required, it means that those financial statements cannot be relied upon.
-Therefore it is important for the statements to be restated and refiled/reissued as soon as possible.
+Interpretive response: In a Big R restatement, prior-period financial statements have to be reissued, which means that they cannot be relied upon.
+Therefore, it is important for the statements to be restated and reissued as soon as practicable.
 An entity cannot simply wait to update the comparative information the next time it issues financial statements.